 All of our tests run in a separate namespace called "integration-tests".

-After that, install your created scanner:
+After that, install your created hook and test-scan:

 If not yet installed, install the targeted demo-app.